ros/bond_core/ros2_migration_readme.md

                  3.1 # colcon test

-        4. The executable are generated follow the below steps to run tests.
+        4. The executables are generated follow the below steps to run tests.

                 4.1 source local setup